natebabyak/SkyFlip/README.md

 # Features

+These features have been released but may be subject to changes in the future.

 ## Bazaar Flipper

-The**Bazaar Flipper**shows the best items to flip on the bazaar using the current
+The **Bazaar Flipper** shows the best items to flip on the Bazaar.

+### Usage

 # Upcoming Features

-These features are in-progress or planned
+These features have not been released but their development is in-progress.

+## Auction House Flipper